winitzki/scall/tutorial/dhall_first_principles.md

 in x * x * x
 ```

-- Because the above is a valid program, we should be able to add more variable definitions to it:
+- Because the above is a valid program, we should be able to add more "let" definitions to it:

 ```dhall
 let y = 2